- Classic Journeys

 After this tour, you will drive to Nagarkot for about 1.5 hrs. and stay overnight there.
 Nagarkot is a beautiful hill station located 32 Kilometers east of Kathmandu and really famous for sunrise and Mountain View.

 Nagarkot – Sunrise & Mountain View – Chitwan National ParkDay 3

-This morning, you will wake up early to enjoy the fabulous sunrise and mountain view from hotel before having a lovely breakfast.
+This morning, you will wake up early to enjoy the fabulous sunrise and mountain view from the hotel before having a lovely breakfast.
 After breakfast, you will drive from Nagarkot to Chitwan National Park – once the hunting ground of British and Nepalese aristocrats.
 Today, the animals – elephant, rhinoceros, tiger, leopard and deer – are protected strictly in Chitwan.
-The greatest thrill here is fantastic to scout for wildlife on the back of an elephant.
+The greatest thrill here is to scout for wildlife on the back of an elephant.